Federal Reserve Discount Rate

 There are three discount rates:

 - The secondary credit rate is a higher rate that's charged to banks that don't meet the requirements needed to achieve the primary rate.
-It's 3.0 percent.
+It's 3.25 percent.
 It's typically a half a point higher than the primary credit rate.
-Here's more on the primary and secondary programs.

-- The seasonal rate is for small community banks that need a temporary boost in funds to meet local borrowing needs.
+- The seasonal discount rate is for small community banks that need a temporary boost in funds to meet local borrowing needs.
 That may include loans for farmers, students, resorts and other seasonal activities.
-Here's more on the seasonal discount rate program.

 Why would banks need to borrow at the Fed's discount window?
 The Federal Reserve requires them to have a certain amount of cash on hand each night, known as the reserve requirement.
 Banks that lent out too much that day need to borrow funds overnight to meet the reserve requirement.
 Usually, they borrow from each other.
 The Fed provides the discount window as a back up in case they can't get the funds elsewhere.